True Genius

 True Genius is a box set of material by American musician Ray Charles, first released on September 10, 2021, by Tangerine Records, as a six-CD collection.
-The set contains 90 remastered tracks by Charles, as well as eight previously unreleased songs, which were recorded live in Stockholm, Sweden, in 1972.
+The set contains 90 remastered tracks by Charles, as well as nine previously unreleased songs, which were recorded live in Stockholm, Sweden, in 1972.
 The release of True Genius purposely coincided with the 90th anniversary of Charles's year of birth.

 The six-CD release was followed by a condensed version of the material, True Genius: Sides of Ray, which was released as a double-disc vinyl album on November 19, 2021.
 On May 6, 2022, the unearthed recordings of Charles's 1972 Stockholm concert were issued as a standalone release titled Live in Stockholm 1972.

 Background

 True Genius was compiled by record producer John Burk—who produced Charles's final studio album, Genius Loves Company—and The Ray Charles Foundation, led by Valerie Ervin.
 During the assembly of True Genius, they discovered previously unreleased recordings of a concert by Charles held in Stockholm, Sweden, in 1972.
-The eight songs from that concert were included on the CD release of True Genius, and later received a standalone release as Live in Stockholm 1972.
+The nine songs from that concert were included on the CD release of True Genius, and later received a standalone release as Live in Stockholm 1972.